 When tragedy strikes, be financially prepared.
+Here are things you need to know about death and taxes.

 Halloween is right around the corner, meaning so is the busiest time of year: Thanksgiving, the winter holidays, Valentine’s Day, and my all-time favorite season finale – tax day.
 With visions of the Grim Reaper in my head, I am reminded of the two inevitabilities that we all (begrudgingly) accept: death and taxes.
 Having recently been involved in the settling of an estate for a family member, one notices the parallels; we spend our lives trying to avoid each and in the end want both to be as painless as possible.
 Here are five things everyone should be aware of when it comes to estate planning, beneficiaries, and taxes.